 - 1 Cup Pistachios Crushed

-- 5-8 Drops Green Food Coloring Optional
+- 5-8 Drops Green Food Coloring

 In a bowl medium/large bowl, add almond milk and swerve.
 Using a hand mixer, mix together until swerve begins to dissolve on low.